A Brief History of College Hill Community Church, Presbyterian (U.S.A.) 1944-2020

 College Hill has also reached beyond our shores to build a relationship with the Presbyterian church in Cartagena, Colombia.
 Pastor Darryll Young visited Colombia twice and residents of Cartegena have visited us in return as we work together as members of Christ’s family.
 Rev. Dr. Young retired in 2019 for medical reasons, and College Hill Community Church was left leaderless.

 2020 and into the Future

 While faced with finding a new pastor, the world became faced with COVID19-a pandemic that closed many states for many months while the virus was brought under control.
 For the first time College Hill closed its doors and began worship on-line via live-stream and/or pre-recorded worship services on Facebook.
 Even during this time or social isolation, College Hill was successful in being lead by God to Rev. Dr. Merritt Worthen who preached her first sermon on July 6th.
 Rev. Dr. Merritt Worthen took the creative step to have outside worship, with the congregation remaining in their cars in the parking lot.
-It has worked wonderfully and helps us feel togetherness during this time of social distancing.
+It worked wonderfully and helped us feel togetherness during this time of social distancing.

 In 1983, under the leadership of Pastor Jones, College Hill Community Church organized the first Habitat for Humanity chapter in the state of Ohio.

 Summary of recent issues and engagement…L.E.A.D. and the opposition to I-675 and the fight for RTA bus stops in Beavercreek.
 Peace Museum, Crop Hunger Walk, Welcome Dayton, others…

 In 1997, the church developed a partnership with the Evangelical Presbyterian Church of Ghana and the church is currently developing a relationship with the Presbyterian Church in Cartagena, Colombia.